nesanders/MAenvironmentaldata/docs/_posts/2023-10-20-eea-dp-cso-ej_modeling.md

 ## Characteristics of new CSO discharge dataset

 The first sewage discharge report in the EEA Data Portal was from June 30th, 2022.
-In this analysis, we consider only final validated reports (i.e. `reporterClass == 'Verified Data Report'`), not initial public notifications (i.e. we exclude reports of class `Public Notification Report`) reported through end of 2022.
+In this analysis, we consider only final validated reports (i.e. `reporterClass == 'Verified Data Report'`), not initial public notifications (i.e. we exclude reports of class `Public Notification Report`), reported through the end of September 2023.

 ### How many reports were there?